 - Conducting outreach efforts by phone to complete the Census.
 All households should have received a notice about the Census with their Census ID on March 12.
 If you do not have a Census ID, the system can generate one for you.

-- Providing childcare at our Child Development Center locations to families who need it in order to be able to continue working with priority for first responders, those in the healthcare field, and grocery workers.
+- Providing childcare at our Child Development Center locations to our families who need it including first responders, those in the healthcare field, and grocery workers.

 We hope you join us in this fight against COVID-19.
 With your generosity, you can help recently laid-off hourly workers, unemployed restaurant and service workers, the elderly, the disabled, and immunocompromised individuals.
 These vulnerable groups are the most impacted, yet have the least access to resources.
 How will minimum wage workers pay rent, care for children, and feed themselves and their families without a source of income?

 Please consider giving the gift of certainty to our vulnerable community members by check or online.
 Checks are payable to El Centro de la Raza and can be mailed to 2524 16th Ave South – Seattle, WA 98144.
 Mil gracias for your compassion, thoughtfulness, and generosity.